aspose-total/Aspose.Total-Products/total/en/python-net/conversion/flatopc-to-oft/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert flatopc to oft arises when a Python developer is trying to add a feature within an application.
+Flatopc is a file format used by Microsoft Outlook to store emails and other items.
+It is a proprietary format and is not supported by other email clients.
+On the other hand, OFT is an open format used by Microsoft Outlook to store emails and other items.
+It is supported by other email clients and is a more widely used format.
+Therefore, it is necessary to convert flatopc to oft in order to make the emails and other items accessible to other email clients.

+<h2>How Aspose.Total helps for flatopc to oft conversion</h2>

-For a Python developer, who is trying to add a FLATOPC to OFT conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
-[Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) and [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) APIs that are part of [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) package makes this conversion easy using Python.
-It's a two step process, firstly load the Word file and render it into HTML via [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/).
-Secondly load the converted HTML using [Aspose.Email for Python via .NET](https://products.aspose.com/email/python-net/) and save it into OFT format.
+Aspose.Total for Python via .NET is a full package of various APIs dealing different formats including Email, Images and Microsoft Word formats.
+It includes Aspose.Words for Python via .NET and Aspose.Email for Python via .NET APIs which makes the conversion of flatopc to oft easy using Python.
+It is a two step process, firstly load the Word file and render it into HTML via Aspose.Words for Python via .NET.
+Secondly load the converted HTML using Aspose.Email for Python via .NET and save it into OFT format.
+This process is automated and makes the conversion of flatopc to oft easy and efficient.

 {{% /blocks/products/pf/feature-page-summary %}}